Subscribe to AfricArt, it's FREE! News & deals on African Art, in your inbox.

-Suffice it to say that that early uncertain education has opened doors that I never dreamed of as a shy, petite, and traumatized young girl in then war-torn Uganda.
+Suffice it to say that that early uncertain education has opened doors for me and my family that I never dreamed of as a shy, petite, and traumatized young girl in the then war-torn Uganda.

-From masquerading in Cambridge to earning my place in the other Cambridge…
+And then earning my place in the other (more famous?😉) Cambridge…

-I have come into my own as a teacher, an environmentalist and advocate for social justice for the marginalized segments of society, or the “wretched of the earth,” as Frantz Fanon asserts.
+I have come into my own as a teacher, an environmentalist and advocate for social justice for the marginalized segments of society, or the “wretched of the earth,” as Frantz Fanon poignantly christens them.